Electricity markets explained

 Electricity Market Development

-This team produces our annual Markets Roadmap, where we provide a transparent view of the market reforms we are introducing.
-As outlined in the Roadmap, this workstream owns and applies the Market Design Objectives and Principles to the existing and future reforms of the NESO’s balancing services markets.
-This ensures that we’re designing markets in a robust, comprehensive and transparent way.
+The team produces our annual Markets Roadmap, which clearly shows the market changes that are planned.
+As the Roadmap explains, this area uses Market Design Objectives and Principles to guide the existing and future changes to NESO’s balancing services markets.
+This ensures we design markets in a thorough and transparent way.

-Additionally, this workstream is exploring potential enduring and optimal market design options to procure stability services.
+Additionally, this workstream is exploring the best ways to secure stability services for the electricity grid in the long term.
 This work is part of our Stability Market Design innovation project.

 Markets Strategy